yaroslavros/draft-httpbis-h3-unbound-data/draft-rosomakho-httpbis-h3-unbound-data.md

 # UNBOUND_DATA Frame

 The `UNBOUND_DATA` frame (type=0x2a937388) is used on request or response streams to indicate that all subsequent octets on the stream are interpreted as data.
-This data can represent an HTTP message body or the data stream (as defined in {{Section 3.1 of !HTTP-DGRAM=RFC9297}}).
+This data can represent an HTTP message body or the data stream as defined in {{Section 3.1 of !HTTP-DGRAM=RFC9297}}.

 ## Frame Layout